GayuViju/GayuViju/README.md

 ## 👩‍💻 About Me

-- 🎓 Currently pursuing B.Tech in Computer Science and Engineering
+- 🎓 Graduated B.Tech in Computer Science and Engineering with 8.73 CGPA
 - 👀 Interested in Full Stack Development, Machine Learning, and Open Source
 - 🔄 Currently stuck in the learning loop — but staying curious and persistent!
 - 💬 Always open to collaboration on beginner-friendly or impactful projects